-During the same panel discussion, Moynihan went on to discuss how Bank of America and its allies will make purchasing decisions for their supply chains based on net-zero carbon-dioxide commitments, and even resorted to threatening his bank's individual account holders to get on board.62
+During the same panel discussion, Moynihan went on to discuss how Bank of America and its allies will make purchasing decisions for their supply chains based on net-zero carbon-dioxide commitments, and even resorted to threatening his bank's individual account holders to get on board.

 Arguably among the most disturbing aspects of the big banks' push for ESG conformity is that, as some industry experts believe, banks could soon use ESG scores to discriminate against individuals as well as businesses.
-A 2021 publication from a FICO analyst noted: In financial institutions, much of the ESG agenda is delivered at the corporate level, but in 2022 I expect to see an increased focus on bringing ESG data into more granular lending and investment decisions.
+A 2021 publication from a FICO analyst noted:

+In financial institutions, much of the ESG agenda is delivered at the corporate level, but in 2022 I expect to see an increased focus on bringing ESG data into more granular lending and investment decisions.
 This will require increased innovation in the use of alternative data across all kinds of lending.
-One example would be the inclusion of property energy ratings data in mortgage valuation and decision making, and other CO2 emission data for small businesses.63 banking systems globally are in the process of developing, testing, and implementing central bank digital currencies (CBDCs).
-Though a subject for an additional paper, it is important to understand that CBDCs, if allowed to be imposed, would allow banks, and those who direct banks, to program the very usability of money down to the individual transaction.
-This will deliver an unprecedented technological ability to control, direct, surveil, and/ or limit all transactions, from employee pay to wholesale and retail purchases, with that power resting in the hands of the technocratic oligarchy intent on enslaving humanity in the hands of a very few who hope to "reset" the economy in the pursuit of progressive ideological goals.
+One example would be the inclusion of property energy ratings data in mortgage valuation and decision making, and other CO2 emission data for small businesses.

-In total, the Net-Zero Banking Alliance, which is devoted to promoting at least some parts of the ESG agenda, consists of 122 of the world's largest and most influential banks, with \$72 trillion in funds under management, representing 40 percent of global banking assets.64
+In total, the Net-Zero Banking Alliance, which is devoted to promoting at least some parts of the ESG agenda, consists of 122 of the world's largest and most influential banks, with \$72 trillion in funds under management, representing 40 percent of global banking assets.